Privacy Notice at Collection (CA residents)

 - Prior bankruptcy filings and criminal convictions

 - US Citizenship status

 - Other information you provide to us, such as why you are interested in PrideStaff

 Information We Collect Through Our Other Products and Services

 In addition to our staffing services, we may provide candidates and our employer clients with other products and services that may collect personal information.
 These products and services include our timekeeping services, candidate experience surveys, and our work order posting platform.
-Depending on the products and services you use, whether you are candidate, client, or as an employee of a client, we will collect:
+Depending on the products and services you use, whether you are a candidate, client, or an employee of a client, we will collect:

 - Your name, email address, username and password

 - The days and hours that you work